-The only exception is the modify_algorithms common option.
+The only exception is the modify\algorithms common option.
 They are all applied in ascending level order on the set of algorithms.
-So a modify_algorithms on level zero is applied before one of level one and so on.
+So a modify\algorithms on level one is applied before one of level two and so on.

-If there is an preferred_algorithms option on some level the whole set is replaced by that in that option and all modify_algorithms are applied in level ordering.
+If there is an preferred\algorithms option on some level the whole set is replaced by that in that option and all modify\algorithms are applied in level ordering.

-The reason for applying all modify_algorithms in level order, is to enable the user to add an algorithm that has been removed from the default set without code changes, only by adding an option in a config file.
+The reason for applying all modify\algorithms in level order, is to enable the user to add an algorithm that has been removed from the default set without code changes, only by adding an option in a config file.
 This can be used to interoperate with legacy systems that still uses algorithms no longer considered secure enough to be supported by default.